ChrisMunene/Freshtable/README.md

 # FBU Final Project - 2019

-**Freshtable** is a grocery management app created to help users keep track of the groceries they buy and store in their homes and their expiry dates.
+**Freshtable** is a grocery management app created to help users keep track of the groceries they buy and their expiry dates.

 Built as the final project for my internship at Facebook in 2019.

+## Goal
+The goal of the project was to help combat household food waste by alerting users and sending them recipe recommendations for ingredients that were about to expire.

 ## Video Walkthrough